charbelraffoul/ada-website/index.md

 <p class="ds-lead">
 Ultimately, oil remains what it has always been: a macroeconomic force that shapes costs, expectations, and risk across the global economy.
-When oil prices move abruptly, markets react — but those reactions reveal deeper structures.
+When oil prices move abruptly, markets react, but those reactions reveal deeper structures.
 By studying them carefully, we gain insight not only into oil itself, but into how interconnected economic forces propagate through complex systems.
 </p>